-Our recent growth, the COVID-19 pandemic and recent adverse economic conditions make it difficult to evaluate and predict our current business and future prospects.
+Our historical growth and recent adverse economic conditions make it difficult to evaluate and predict our current business and future prospects.

 While we have been in existence since 2001, much of our employee, revenue and operations growth has occurred in recent years.
-Our recent growth may make it difficult for investors to evaluate our current business and our future prospects.
+Our historical growth may make it difficult for investors to evaluate our current business and our future prospects.
 We have encountered and will continue to encounter risks and difficulties frequently experienced by growing companies in rapidly changing industries, including increasing and unforeseen expenses as we continue to grow our business.
-Financial results during the COVID-19 pandemic may not be illustrative of our current business and future prospects.

 Our ability to forecast our future operating results is limited and subject to a number of uncertainties, including our ability to predict revenue and expense levels, and plan for and model future growth.
-These uncertainties are exacerbated by the effects of recent adverse economic conditions, including macroeconomic deterioration, including increased inflation, increased interest rates, supply chain disruptions, decreased economic output and fluctuations in currency rates, the Russia-Ukraine conflict, or other factors.
+These uncertainties are exacerbated by the effects of recent adverse economic conditions, including macroeconomic deterioration, including continued inflation, increased interest rates, supply chain disruptions, decreased economic output and fluctuations in currency rates, the Russia-Ukraine conflict, the impact of the conflict in Israel, or other factors.
 We have encountered and will continue to encounter risks and uncertainties frequently experienced by growing companies in rapidly changing industries, such as the risks and uncertainties described in this annual report.
 If our assumptions regarding these risks and uncertainties, which we use to plan our business, are incorrect or change due to adjustments in our markets or our competitors and their product offerings, or if we do not address these risks successfully, our operating and financial results could differ materially from our expectations and our business could suffer.